Shenhav-and-Korem-labs/SCRuB/README.md

 Usage
 ___________________

-As input, *SCRuB* takes arguments:
+### As input, *SCRuB* takes arguments:

  _data_ - An ( n_samples + n_controls ) x n_taxa count matrix

  _is_control_ - A  (n_samples+n_controls) length boolean vector, indicating which rows of the data matrix correspond to negative controls, whose contents represent the contamination community to be removed from the non-control samples

-(OPTIONAL) _well_dist_ - An ( n_samples + n_controls ) x ( n_samples + n_controls ) distance matrix, summarizing the pairwise distance between each sample.
+(optional) _well_dist_ - An ( n_samples + n_controls ) x ( n_samples + n_controls ) distance matrix, summarizing the pairwise distance between each sample.
 Both the row names and column names of _well_dist_ must correspond to the row names of the _data_ matrix.
 See our (<a href="https://korem-lab.github.io/SCRuB/tutorial.html">tutorial</a> for a demonstration of how to collect this input, using Euclidean distance.

-(OPTIONAL) _dist_threshold_ float - Determines the maximum distance between samples and controls which SCRuB determines as potential sources of well leakage.
+(optional) _dist_threshold_ float - Determines the maximum distance between samples and controls which SCRuB determines as potential sources of well leakage.
 Default of 1.5

-(OPTIONAL) a_init_ float \in (0,1) - The prior assumption representing (1 - level of well leakage into each control).
+(optional) a_init_ float \in (0,1) - The prior assumption representing (1 - level of well leakage into each control).
 Default is 0.99, i.e. 1% of reads in controls are the result of leakge.

-(OPTIONAL) _print_loglikelihood_ Boolean, TRUE of FALSE.
+(optional) _print_loglikelihood_ Boolean, TRUE of FALSE.
 Determines if SCRuB should print the calculated log-likelihood during each iteration

-As output, *SCRuB* returns a list containing:
+#### As output, *SCRuB* returns a list containing:

  decontaminated_samples - a n_samples x n_taxa count matrix, representing the decontaminated samples